 The term of the home loan depends on details such as customer’s profile, repayment scheme, age of customer at the time of maturity of loan, how old the property will be by the time the loan matures as well as any other terms that are deemed applicable based on prevalent norms of the concerned Bank.

 The following are some of the documents that are commonly asked for by banks, as a part of their documentation and approval process:

-One of the greatest highlights of purchasing a resale flat on home loan is that you can tax benefit once you gain possession of the house/apartment.
-A borrower can avail upto Rs.1 lakh deduction on the principal amount, under section 80C of the Income Tax Act as well as a tax exemption of up to Rs 1.5 lakh on the interest on home loan, under Section 24B.
+One of the greatest highlights of purchasing a resale flat on home loan is that you can get tax benefit on home loan once you gain possession of the house/apartment.
+A borrower can avail up to Rs.1 lakh deduction on the principal amount, under section 80C of the Income Tax Act as well as a tax exemption of up to Rs 1.5 lakh on the interest on home loan, under Section 24B.
 This makes purchase of property on resale, by availing a home loan, more profitable.

 Display of any trademarks, tradenames, logos and other subject matters of intellectual property belong to their respective intellectual property owners.
 Display of such IP along with the related product information does not imply BankBazaar's partnership with the owner of the Intellectual Property or issuer/manufacturer of such products.